 How to Buy a Projector Advice

-My name is Deborah Tucker and I’m the Owner of Just Projectors, I thought it would be useful to give some advice on buying a projector, I think websites need to be informative rather than just list product and I hope that this projector buying guide offers some insight to what you need to look out for whether you want to go into a large amount of detail or you want a quick guide.
+My name is Deborah Tucker and I’m the Owner of Just Projectors, I thought it would be useful to give some advice on buying a projector, I think websites need to be informative rather than just list products and I hope that this projector buying guide offers some insight to what you need to look out for whether you want to go into a large amount of detail or you want a quick guide.
 All feedback is really helpful and we want to make sure we offer more than just cheap prices.

 Projector Quick Guide

 Most people want a solution that works, don’t want all the whistles and bells and have a budget to work too.

 - If you have £280 - £550 buy an XGA like Epson EB-970 – bright easy to use, decent resolution, lightweight and affordable – ideal for an audience 10-50 people

 - If you have £600 + vat – buy WUXGA like Epson EB-990U – bright, excellent resolution, suitable for 10-80 people normal lighting

-- If you need to affordable home cinema then buy PRO7827HD, doesn’t need much space, excellent TRUE HD quality, & ideal for home but can be used for business for audiences up to 15 people in standard lighting
+- If you need an affordable home cinema then buy Optoma HD39Darbee, doesn’t need much space, excellent TRUE HD quality, & ideal for home but can be used for business for audiences up to 15 people in standard lighting

-- If space is limited then go for a short throw like the EB-670, take care though as it needs a flat surface not a pull down or non-tensioned screen.
-There is a discussion with us before you buy a short throw as there are things you need to know which make a huge difference.
+- If space is limited then go for a short throw like the EB-685Wi, take care though as it needs a flat surface not a pull down or non-tensioned screen.
+Please have a discussion with us before you buy a short throw as there are things you need to know which make a huge difference.

-- If you run a projector for large amount of time then laser based projectors are suitable but you will need to chat to us first as there are many ways of buying the wrong one.
+- If you run a projector for a large amount of time then laser based projectors are suitable, like the Sony FHZ700L, but you will need to chat to us first as there are many ways of buying the wrong one.

 For those people who want a more than a quick guide, still nothing too detailed and still wants to make the right choice.